BotsheloRamela/Flutter-Todo-Bloc/README.md

 * BLoC vs Riverpod: BLoC is more explicit with events and states, while Riverpod feels more direct
 * Floor vs Hive: Floor gives you proper SQL queries but requires more setup than Hive's simple key-value approach
 * Clean Architecture: Still works great regardless of the state management solution

+_Note: While all code was written independently, GitHub Copilot was used for PR review suggestions during development._

 ## Testing
 Run tests with: